UltraMessaging/mcs_demo/json_print/README.md

 # INTRODUCTION

 The https://github.com/UltraMessaging/mcs_json_print repository
-contains an MCS plugin module that replaces the sqlite database in the MCS.
+contains an MCS plugin module, "JsonPrint.jsr", that replaces the sqlite database in the MCS.

 This directory demonstrate's its use.

-The demo is largely the same as the main "mcs_demo".
+The demo is largely the same as the main "mcs_demo", with the following differences:
+* The "lbmmon.java" program is not demonstrated.
+* The "sqlite" database is not used.
+In its place is the "JsonPrint.jar" module.
+* Due to limitations in the "MCS" command script provided with UM version 6.15, it cannot be used to start the MCS process when a user-written plugin is used.
+Instead, the proper Java command is inserted directly in "tst.sh" to run it.
+* The "mcs.xml" file is modified to use the "JsonPrint.jar" module instead of sqlite.
+* The "mcs.properties" file is modified to set the output file used by the "JsonPrint.jar" module.